oblador/react-native-vector-icons/packages/fontawesome6-pro/README.md

 Run `npx fa-upgrade6` and enter the token when asked to in order to upgrade to the Pro version.
-It will install the fonts in your repo in the `rnvi-fonts` directory but the folder can be customized by setting it when executing the command: `npx fa-upgrade6 [destination]`.
+It will install the fonts in your repo in the `rnvi-fonts/fontawesome6-pro` directory but the folder can be customized by setting it when executing the command: `npx fa-upgrade6 [destination]`.

 ### Manually

 If the shell script does not work you can install the Pro version manually.
-All you really need to do is adding the Pro fonts to the `rnvi-fonts` directory.
+All you really need to do is adding the Pro fonts to the `rnvi-fonts/fontawesome6-pro` directory.

 ## Usage